Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 * Readded HSTS to the htaccess rules, but now as an option.
 Adding this should be done only when you are sure you do not want to revert back to http.

 = 2.1.11 =
-* Improved instructions regarding deinstalling when locked out of back-end
+* Improved instructions regarding uninstalling when locked out of back-end

 = 2.1.10 =
 * Removed HSTS headers, because it is difficult to roll back.